3ngthrust/calculate-chart-success/README.md

 The simple metric calculated is as follows: A no. 1 song is valued as 100, a no. 2 song is valued as 99, etc., a no. 100 song is valued as 1.
 All song values of each chart of each year are added together.

+A more accurate version of this which also thakes the artists into account is implemented in [calculate-chart-success-2](https://github.com/3ngthrust/calculate-chart-success-2).

 Usage
 -----
 1. Create a list of all the songs the person you want to evaluate worked on.
 Go to the discography of this person on Wikipedia.
 Select the whole table with the songs (Ctrl+C).
 Copy the table to libre office (Ctrl+V).
 Select the column with the song titles in libre office.
 Copy them (Ctrl+C) in libre and paste them into an an editor.
 Remove empty lines (Regex to find the lines: ^\n) and ".
 The result should be a list like the example 'songs_max_martin_02_12_17' here.